Edward F. Gilman and Dennis G. Watson2

 Pronunciation: pan-DAY-nus YOO-tih-liss

-Common name(s): Screw-Pine
+Common name(s): screw-pine

 Family: Pandanaceae

-USDA hardiness zones: 10B through 11 (Fig. 2)
+USDA hardiness zones: 10B through 11 (Figure 2)

-Origin: not native to North America
+Origin: native to Madagascar

 Uses: reclamation; deck or patio; specimen; container or planter; street without sidewalk; highway median